Guest400123064/empathic-bot/apps/browser_client/README.md

 ```
 python main.py wangy49 --host-bot 34.27.46.58
 ```
+Currently, there is a dummy chatbot hosted at `34.27.46.58` that echos back everything you typed with the format `"[echo] :: < your_message >"`.
+Thus, copy-paste the above command and change the user ID to your own choice should work.
 If the client starts successfully, you should see from command line,
 ```
 Connected to chatbot at < ws://34.27.46.58:35496/websocket >.
 Please access the chatting service at < http://localhost:8080/ >.